 Avoid ones with comedogenic ingredients like coconut oil.

-Avoid over-drying your skin
+Avoid over-drying your skin for clear skin

 When you have acne or oily skin, going heavy on the astringent and pimple creams may seem like a good idea.
 But, no.